tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 The most popular code editors for Python, [PyCharm](https://www.jetbrains.com/pycharm/) and [Visual Studio Code](https://code.visualstudio.com/), have been working on improving their support for FastAPI and Pydantic.
 I have even talked to both teams directly. 🤓

-This is particularly interesting, because FastAPI was designed to have the best support from editors, to provide the best developer experience possible.
+This is particularly interesting because FastAPI was designed to have the best support from editors, to provide the best developer experience possible.
 FastAPI and Pydantic use almost exclusively standard features of the language.
 When editors improve their support (even more) for these tools, they are actually improving their support for the features of the language itself.
 And this benefits many other use cases apart from FastAPI and Pydantic.

 ## Conclusion